 Target ramps up spending on supply chain

-The Minneapolis-based discounter told analysts Wednesday at its annual meeting it plans to spend $1.8 billion for the current year and ramp that up next year to up to $2.5 billion.
+The Minneapolis-based discounter told analysts Wednesday it plans to spend $1.8 billion for the current year and ramp that up next year to up to $2.5 billion.
 In the last fiscal year ended in January, the company spent $1.4 billion in capital expenditures.

-The spending comes as Target, like other retailers, grapples with an infrastructure that has been stretched with shoppers buying in different ways.
+The spending comes as Target, like other retailers, has been challenged with an infrastructure that has been stretched with shoppers buying in different ways.
 That has left Target struggling to keep basic products on the shelves.